I was not born organized.

 I became organized through years of self-education and trial-and-error early in my career.

 I graduated from Wake Forest University using a weekly calendar and eventually earned a Ph.D. in Industrial and Organizational Psychology.
-But even more than my 20+ years of corporate and small business management experience, being a mother has taught me the importance of being organized, setting priorities, and balancing work and life.
+But even more than my 25+ years of corporate and small business management experience, being a mom has taught me the importance of being organized, setting priorities, and balancing work and life.

-In 2007, it occurred to me that other business people shouldn’t have to struggle with getting organized like I did, so I quit my corporate job and hung out my shingle as a productivity psychologist.
+In 2007, it occurred to me that other businesspeople shouldn’t have to struggle with getting organized like I did, so I quit my corporate job and hung out my shingle as a productivity coach, speaker, and writer.
 Since then, I have helped thousands of businesspeople nationwide maximize their effectiveness, balance their priorities, and generate outstanding results.

 Here are some things that I love: my family (of course – all else pales in comparison), helping overworked and underappreciated people (this is my business site after all), my Cavalier King Charles Spaniel (his name is Dobby), cooking in a crock pot, and Spanish moss (minus the chiggers).

 I dislike raw onions and the feeling that I may have let someone down.
 I believe that perfectionism is a key cause of disorganization, and I blame my ridiculously unattainable desire to be perfect for the struggles I often have to manage my time and not overbook myself.
 Yes, even organized folks have these struggles.